-Community Safety Pilot: The Community Safety Team (formerly Protective Services) was selected as the pilot for this project and have developed the inventory of services that deliver safety to our community.
+Community Safety Pilot: The Community Safety Team (formerly Protective Services) was selected as the pilot for this project and has developed the inventory of services that deliver safety to our community.

 City Services Inventory Development: The inventory template has been built and the City will complete the catalogue of all services that are delivered to Chestermere residents, businesses and other stakeholders over the next few months.

-The Service Inventory will be the basis to the service-oriented priority based budgeting methodology.
-The City’s traditional line item budget will be tranformed into a community-focussed service budget.
+The Service Inventory will be the basis of the service-oriented priority-based budgeting methodology.
+The City’s traditional line item budget will be transformed into a community-focused service budget.
 The ongoing alignment with community demand will help create a sustainable and responsive system.